Language selection

 Roadmap, Joint statements, and other Leader-level commitments

 In March 2023, Prime Minister Trudeau welcomed U.S. President Joe Biden to Canada for Mr. Biden’s first in-person visit since his inauguration.
-The two Leaders issued a Joint Statement recommitting to the Roadmap, and outlining plans for Canada and the U.S. to work together to accelerate the clean energy transition, strengthen North American critical minerals and semiconductor supply chains, protect shared waters and the Arctic, advance diversity and inclusion, and bolster global alliances against threats to the international order.
+The two Leaders issued a Joint Statement expanding upon the commitments in the 2021 Roadmap for a Renewed Canada-U.S. Partnership to accelerate the clean energy transition, strengthen North American critical minerals and semiconductor supply chains, protect shared waters and the Arctic, advance diversity and inclusion, and bolster global alliances against threats to the international order.
 Altogether, there are a hundred-plus Leader-level commitments that chart a path forward on achieving the new green economy, including through the work of a new Energy Transformation Task Force (led by the Deputy Prime Minister), and strengthening Canada-U.S. collaboration across a range of mutual interests and shared domestic, bilateral and multilateral priorities.

 Border cooperation

-Canada and the United States share a land border close to 9,000 km long, which is the longest land border in the world.
-The two countries cooperate closely to manage the secure and efficient flow of goods and people across the border, which is vital to both countries' economic competitiveness and prosperity.
+Our two countries work hand in hand to ensure our shared border is safe and protected.
+Officials in both Canada and the United States cooperate closely to manage the secure and efficient flow of goods and people across the border, which is vital to both countries’ economic competitiveness and prosperity.

 It is estimated that around 400,000 people crossed the Canada-United States border every day and that there are about 800,000 Canadian citizens living in the United States.
 There are many Canadian Indigenous people and U.S. Native American Tribes whose communities and cultures span the border.